The Status (and Future) of the Overtime Rule

 What Nonprofits Need to Know

-On November 22, a judge from a federal court in Texas issued a temporary injunction that delayed the December 1 effective date for the new overtime rule from the U.S. Department of Labor (DOL).
-On December 1, DOL and the U.S. Department of Justice (DOJ) filed a notice that they will appeal the judge’s ruling.
+In November 2016, a judge from a federal court in Texas issued a temporary injunction that delayed the December 1 effective date for the new overtime rule from the U.S. Department of Labor (DOL).
+On December 1, 2016 DOL and the U.S. Department of Justice (DOJ) filed a notice that they will appeal the judge’s ruling.

 The North Carolina Center for Nonprofits is providing this update on what this decision means for nonprofits.

 As of today, which nonprofit employees are entitled to overtime pay?

 The recent court ruling makes no changes to the Fair Labor Standards Act (FLSA) or the existing DOL regulations on overtime pay.
 For now, the court ruling means that your nonprofit should not need to make immediate changes to comply with the overtime rule.

 FLSA is a federal law that provides that employees – except for those who are specifically exempt – are required to:

 - Be paid at least the minimum wage (currently $7.25 per hour); and